 What would you say if we have a little glass of liquor along with today’s Cookie Friday cookies?
 Can’t hurt, right?!
 I mean… the weekend almost started.
-Come on! ;) Maybe some liquor in the cookies as well?
+Come on!
+Maybe some liquor in the cookies as well?
 That would be even better.
 Luckily I am a forward-thinking baker and got that covered already.
-These little Chocolate Snowballs got some Baileys* inside ;)
+These little Chocolate Snowballs got some Baileys inside.

-Well, if you are in Berlin this weekend, you got the chance to meet Rudi and his reindeer friends at Holy Shit Shopping* (that’s kind of a Christmas market) at the Arena and have a drink or two from Baileys – they will be there on the 8th and 9th of December.
+Well, if you are in Berlin this weekend, you have the chance to meet Rudi and his reindeer friends at Holy Shit Shopping** (that’s kind of a Christmas market) at the Arena and have a drink or two from Baileys – they will be there on the 8th and 9th of December.
 You can definitely meet me there for one, two, three… drinks.
 Just kidding.
 One is probably enough.
 Always drink responsibly: www.DrinkIQ.com*.

 INGREDIENTS / ZUTATEN